willwin4sure/vault/🤔Inference and Information/Decision Theory/Neyman-Pearson Hypothesis Testing.md

 > [!idea]
 > Just cut $P_{F}=\alpha$, and then read off the maximal $P_{D}$ along the OC-LRT.

 There are a lot of practical scenarios where this is not useful.
 For example, if one of the distributions under a hypothesis is discrete.
-Further, simple LRTs are only optimal among deterministic rules, and randomized classifiers could do better (e.g. logistic regression with sampling).
+Further, simple LRTs are only optimal among deterministic rules, and randomized classifiers could do better.

 Some extra related reading: